 If Proverbs 22:20 refers to “thirty” sayings, then there would seem to be a connection to the mention in the Instruction of Amenemope of its “thirty” chapters.
-But then a new problem arises: there is no way to logically divide Proverbs into thirty parts.
-Some count this as evidence that Proverbs 22:20 is not original to Solomon and was included as an oversight as he copied from Amenemope.
-Some speculate that King Solomon employed an Egyptian scribe who was familiar with the wording of the Instruction of Amenemope and inserted a mention of “thirty” sayings as he copied the book of Proverbs.
-But it’s just as likely that Solomon wrote figuratively of “noble” sayings (not “thirty”) and that the translation “excellent things” is sound.
+Some translations, such as the NIV, divide Proverbs 22:17 — 24:22 into thirty parts.
+Some scholars consider Proverbs 22:20 to not be original to Solomon but was inadvertently included as that portion of the book was copied from Amenemope’s text.
+Others speculate that King Solomon employed an Egyptian scribe who was familiar with the wording of the Instruction of Amenemope, and that scribe inserted a mention of “thirty” sayings as he wrote out the book of Proverbs.
+But it’s just as likely that Solomon simply used a common literary device referring to “thirty” sayings or that he wrote figuratively of “noble” sayings (not “thirty”), in which case the translation “excellent things” is sound.

 Most of the parallels between the Proverbs and the Instruction of Amenemope can be attributed to the inherent commonalities among literary works of the same genre.
 Did Solomon modify portions of the Instruction of Amenemope for his own use?
 It’s possible.
 According to Ecclesiastes 12:9, Solomon “pondered and searched out and set in order many proverbs,” which could mean he was a compiler of proverbs from many different cultures.
 This does not invalidate any portion of Proverbs.
 All wisdom ultimately comes from God, and Solomon was still guided by the Holy Spirit when he referenced, modified, and edited other sources in his writing.